mthkunze/ansible-role-vdoglusterfs/README.md

 For GlusterFS to connect between servers, TCP ports `24007`, `24008`, and `24009`/`49152`, and TCP/UDP port `111` must be open.
 You can open these ports by firewall-cmd etc.

 Only on EL 7.5 and above!
-Ship with RHEL 7.5 as an out-of-tree module!
+VDO Ship with RHEL 7.5 as an out-of-tree module!

 Basic installation and Gluster/VDO Setup, no Brick / Volume Mounts.
 Ansible includes the [`gluster_volume`](https://docs.ansible.com/gluster_volume_module.html) module to ease the management of Gluster volumes.